 Research Instruction Room

-This classroom (Room 123) is designed with 40 computers and an instructor station.
-The Reference/Instruction Librarians teach students how to locate, evaluate, and use information in the Information Literacy Program.
+This classroom (Room 123) is designed with 20 computers and an instructor station.
+The Research and Instruction Librarians teach students how to locate, evaluate, and use information in the Information Literacy Program.
 When not in use, the room is available as an open computing lab for students.

 Open tables and comfortable soft seating are available throughout the building for individual reading and study and for small groups working together.
 Panoramic views of the mountains and horizons provide a light airy environment.